 Federal and state laws provide for the ability to obtain copies of medical records for a reasonable fee.
-Children's Hospitals and Clinics of Minnesota supports your legal rights and gives you access to the medical record free of charge.
+Children's Minnesota supports your legal rights and gives you access to the medical record free of charge.

 The medical record contains many documents.
 The documents listed below are usually most helpful to patients, parents and legal guardians.

 Patients, parents and legal guardians have legal right to information about a patient's care.
-At Children’s Hospitals and Clinics of Minnesota, we want to make that process clear and easy for you.
+At Children’s Minnesota, we want to make that process clear and easy for you.